Communication and Autism: 4 Resources to Help

 As a parent, you are the one who is most likely running bedtime routines and dealing with nightly wake-ups, which is exhausting.
 Make sure to care for your well-being so you have energy to give during the day.
 However, we realize the great difficulty in helping your child to stay in bed while you and your family are trying to rest.
 Try incentivizing techniques for your child staying in bed all night, such as a reward chart or using visuals of them sleeping.
 If they need someone in the room in order to fall asleep, try gradually moving out of the room a little more each night.
 Additionally, ensure they are getting enough activity and exercise to burn off energy during the day, resulting in better sleep at night for both them and you.

-These tips are in no way a miracle cure, but with practice and patience, they have potential to decrease sleep problems and make life a little easier for your child and family alike.
+These tips are by no means a miracle cure, but with practice and patience, they have potential to decrease sleep problems and make life a little easier for your child and family alike.
 Remember to consult your child’s pediatrician with any sleep issues your child is experiencing.
 They may recommend seeing a pediatric sleep specialist or participating in a sleep study to rule out other potential causes.

 Supporting Siblings of Children With Autism